plewis/plewis.github.io/phylogenetics/python.md

     python3

-If you get an error saying that python3 cannot be found, the easiest thing to do is login to the cluster, type
+If you get an error saying that python3 cannot be found, the easiest thing to do is to use python3 on the cluster.
+To take this approach, login to the cluster and type

     srun --partition=mcbstudent --qos=mcbstudent --pty bash

 to become interactive on a free compute node, use `module load python/3.8.1` to load the python3 module, and then simply type `python3` to start python.

-Alternatively, visit the [Python](https://www.python.org/downloads/) web site and download and install the latest version of Python 3.
+Alternatively, visit the [Python](https://www.python.org/downloads/) web site and download and install the latest version of Python 3 on your Mac.

 ### Windows